AndrewWigginCout/chicken/README.md

 Further development goals are to use the express library, to make the code a bit cleaner and also to allow the hosting of multiple directories in a virtual directory composition.

 To run the app, use Node.
+This app has NOT been tested on Windows!
+There may exist some issues relating to the path seperator difference.
+For this app to do anything on your machine make sure you configure it.
+Set roots to actual directories with media files.
+Right now the app should only work in virtual directory mode, so don't be surprised if it crashes if roots does not have more than one property.

 ```node server.js```